JAYACHITRA2199/EBEON0322584060-EXL-DATA-ANLAYST-FINAL-PROJECT-EDUBRIGE/README.md

 The key challenges against it’s detection is how to classify tumors into malignant (cancerous) or benign(non cancerous).
 We ask you to complete the analysis of classifying these tumors using machine learning (logesitic alogorithm) and the Breast Cancer Wisconsin (Diagnostic) Dataset.
 It contains expression values for ~12.000 proteins for each sample, with missing values present when a given protein could not be quantified in a given sample.

+DATASET:
+It is using in kaggle data set https://www.kaggle.com/code/junkal/breast-cancer-prediction-using-machine-learning/data it is using the link

 PROCESS: